 5. Drink more tap water

-Drinking more water is also a great way to improve oral health.
-Not only is it the best drink for your overall health, and a great way to stay hydrated without sipping on sugar-packed fizzy drinks or juices – but tap water also often contains fluoride, which can help prevent tooth decay.
+Drinking more water is another great way to improve oral hygiene.
+Not only is it the best drink for overall health and a great way to stay hydrated without sipping on sugar-packed fizzy drinks or juices – but tap water also often contains fluoride, which can help prevent tooth decay.

 When water fluoridation is in the news it’s often seen as controversial, but the evidence shows that adding small levels of fluoride to water (around 1mg of fluoride per litre) is a safe and effective way to improve oral health.

-In England, nearly 6 million people receive fluoridated water – and parts of the countries where water fluoridation schemes are in place include parts of the West Midlands, the North East, the East Midlands, Eastern England, the North West, and Yorkshire and Humber.
+In England, nearly six million people receive fluoridated water – and water fluoridation schemes are in place in parts of the West Midlands, the North East, the East Midlands, Eastern England, the North West, and Yorkshire and Humber.

 Experts recommend drinking water after every meal, as this can help wash away some of the harmful effects of sugary or acidic foods and drinks in between brushes.